Random Splitting of Fluid Models: Positive Lyapunov Exponents: Motivating models: Conservative Lorenz-96 and 2d Euler

 \begin{definition}[Euler splitting] A {\normalfont random splitting of the $N$th Galerkin approximation of 2-dimensional Euler}, or just {\normalfont Euler splitting}, is any random splitting associated to the family $\mathcal{V}_{Euler}\coloneqq\{V_{a_ja_ka_\ell}, V_{a_jb_kb_\ell}, V_{b_ja_kb_\ell}, V_{b_jb_ka_\ell} : j,k,\ell\in\mathbb{Z}^2_N, j+k+\ell=0\}$ defined in \eqref{eq:euler_fields}. \end{definition}

-\begin{remark}[Distribution of random times] The splitting vector fields in Definitions \ref{def:lorenz_splitting} and \ref{def:euler_splitting} are unambiguous.
-However, we have said ``\textit{a random splitting of...}" rather than ``\textit{the random splitting of...}" because one still has to choose the common distribution of the random times. \end{remark}
+\begin{remark} The splitting vector fields in Definitions \ref{def:lorenz_splitting} and \ref{def:euler_splitting} are unambiguous.
+However, we have said ``\textit{a random splitting of...}" rather than ``\textit{the random splitting of...}" because one still has to choose the common distribution of the random times \aa{and the order of the vector fields.
+This is especially important in the Euler case where there are multiple ``natural'' orderings for the interacting triples.
+We note that while the specific Lyapunov exponents of the system may depend on choice of ordering, our proof is unaffected by such a choice as long as it is preserved across cycles, reflecting the fact that the positivity of the top Lyapunov exponent is independent of ordering.} \end{remark}

 \begin{remark}[Shear isolating splitting] An important feature of the above splittings is that they both maintain (and highlight) the shearing which is expected to be important in the original dynamics for producing many of the systems' dynamical features such as positive Lyapunov exponents.
 To see the shearing in \eqref{eq:split_lorenz} notice that the speed of rotation of $(x_j,x_{j+1})$ varies depending on the value of $x_{j-1}$.
 The same mechanism of nearby points rotating at different rates also produces shear in \eqref{eq:euler_fields}. \end{remark}